-- Some states designate this latter type of robbery as aggravated robbery.
+- Some states call this latter type of robbery aggravated robbery.

 Federal Robbery Charges

-- Bank robbery by traditional means (use of force, violence, or intimidation) to take or attempt to take from a bank (punishable by up to twenty years in prison)
+- Bank robbery by traditional means (use of force, violence, or intimidation) to take or attempt to take from a bank (punishable by up to 20 years in prison)

 - Bank robbery by extortion